Mario Golf: Super Rush: Gameplay

 Speed Golf, a newly introduced mode for the Mario Golf series, has players race to complete courses in the fastest time, rather than with the fewest strokes.
 After each swing, players must run across the course toward their ball to take their next shot, dealing with other players and obstacles along the way.

-Each character in the game's roster has unique Special Shot and Special Dash abilities to take advantage of.
-For example, Luigi has the ability to freeze the ground.
-Another new mode called Battle Golf also makes its debut.
-Battle Golf resembles Speed Golf mechanically but differs in that it takes place on a special arena-course where players have to sink the ball in any 3 of the 9 open holes first to win.
+A second new mode called Battle Golf also makes its debut.
+The mode takes place on a special course with nine holes and similarly to Speed Golf has players race to sink their ball into three of the holes as quickly as possible.

+A third new mode called Target Golf was introduced later via a post-launch update.
+In Target Golf the goal is to have the most points after five shots have been made by the player/players.
+There are three targets with four scoring zones in each and a player can score more points the closer their ball ends up to a target.
+When a zone is scored it can't be used to add more score and when a player hits the last zone in a target the player who made the shot gains additional points towards their final tally.
+During play special balls can replace every players ball, with each special ball having different kinds of effects such as scoring more points in a zone or changing how the ball itself will land.
+The Special Shot abilities can not be used whatsoever in this mode.

-Additionally, the game features a story mode titled "Golf Adventure" that includes role-playing game elements like gaining experience and stat progression.
-Players control their own customizable Mii as they become students in a country club, train, and face-off against classmates from the Mushroom Kingdom.
+The game features a story mode titled "Golf Adventure" that includes role-playing game elements like gaining experience and stat progression.
+Players control their own customizable Mii as they become students in a country club, train, and face-off against competition from the Mushroom Kingdom.

+Players have the option to compete in a competitive online space as well, called a Ranked Match.
+These competitive matches place players against other players from around the world, based on their current ranking.
+Each Ranked Match includes three holes from one of the game's courses, where the player with the best score wins.
+To advance in ranking, a player must complete multiple online Ranked Matches, with wins earning more points than losses.

 Development

-Mario Golf: Super Rush is developed by Camelot Software Planning and published by Nintendo; the game was announced during a Nintendo Direct on February 17, 2021, and it was released worldwide on June 25 of the same year.
+Mario Golf: Super Rush was developed by Camelot Software Planning and published by Nintendo; the game was announced during a Nintendo Direct on February 17, 2021, and it was released worldwide on June 25 of the same year.
 The people that pre-ordered the game also received an exclusive pin set.
 Though not detailed in the initial game announcement, fans spotted that King Bob-omb, a boss that originally appeared in Super Mario 64, was accidentally mentioned by Nintendo to be a playable character on the official game page before being amended.
 King Bob-omb's inclusion was later officially revealed in an overview trailer alongside Pauline, Chargin' Chuck, and others.